facebook/stylex/packages/stylex/README.md

 One of the benefits of this approach is that the generated CSS file grows _logarithmically_ as you add new styled components to your app.
-As more style declarations are added to components, they are more likely to already be in use elsehwere in the app.
+As more style declarations are added to components, they are more likely to already be in use elsewhere in the app.
 As a result of this CSS optimization, the generated CSS style sheet for an app is usually small enough to be contained in a single file and used across routes, avoiding style recalculation and layout thrashing as users navigate through your app.